Hand arm vibrations: History

 The symptoms were first described by Professor Giovanni Loriga in Italy in 1911, although the link was not made between the symptoms and vibrating hand tools until a study undertaken by Alice Hamilton MD in 1918.
 She formed her theory through following the symptoms reported by quarry cutters and carvers in Bedford, Indiana.
 She also discovered the link between an increase in HAV symptoms and cold weather as 1918 was a particularly harsh winter.

 The first scale for assessing the condition, the Taylor-Pelmear scale, was published in 1975, but it was not listed as a prescribed disease in the United Kingdom until 1985, and the Stockholm scale was introduced in 1987.
 In 1997, the UK High Court awarded £127,000 in compensation to seven coal miners for vibration white finger.
-A UK government fund set up to cover subsequent claims by ex-coalminers had exceeded £100 million in payments by 2005.
+A UK government fund set up to cover subsequent claims by ex-coal miners had exceeded £100 million in payments by 2005.